rchincha/project-stacker.github.io/docs/user_guide/debugging.md

 # Debugging

 The first step to trying to find a bug in stacker is to run it with --debug.
-This will give you a stack trace from where (at least in stacker's code) the error originated via [github.com/pkg/errors](https://github.com/pkg/errors).
+This gives you a stack trace from where (at least in stacker's code) the error originated via [github.com/pkg/errors](https://github.com/pkg/errors).

 Sometimes it is useful to write a small reproducer in `test/`, and run it with: